RobertPastor/flight-profile/ReadMe-Extend-Routes.md

 read runways database result = True
 PS C:\Users\rober\Documents\04 - Workspace\flight-profile>

+## launch an update of the SID STAR that are depending upon the airports, and runways and waypoints

+python manage.py SidStarDatabaseLoad

+using PgAdmin check the SID STAR database table

+the same command is loading also the SID STAR waypoints using PgAdmin check the SID STAR waypoints database table

-# update the costs database as it updates the Django database
+## update the costs database as it updates the Django database

 python manage.py AirlineCostsDatabaseCompute